KatherineMichel/tech-and-funding-toolkit/django-project-analysis-and-design.md

 directory (e.g. polls/templates) rather than the project’s (templates)."
 *   https://github.com/django/django/tree/master/django/contrib/admin/templates
 *   Reusable app: djangoappname, djangoappname/README.rst, djangoappname/LICENSE file, djangoappname/setup.py, djangoappname/docs, djangoappname/MANIFEST.in
+*   "Each model is a Python class that subclasses django.db.models.Model.Each attribute of the model represents a database field."
+API/Queries
+*   Reserved model field words: clean, save, delete
+*   Model field class = column type, default widget, minimal validation requirements
+*   Required argument example: CharField (and its subclasses) require a max_length argument
+*   Common model arguments: null, blank, choices (list or tuple), default, help_text, primary_key (True), ect
+*   "If you don’t specify primary_key=True for any fields in your model, Django will automatically add an IntegerField to hold the primary key, so you don’t need to set primary_key=True on any of your fields unless you want to override the default primary-key behavior.
+For more, see Automatic primary key fields.
+The primary key field is read-only.
+If you change the value of the primary key on an existing object and then save it, a new object will be created alongside the old one."

 Shell
 *  Bypass manage.py = django.setup()